hashicorp/consul/docs/service-mesh/README.md

 For additional details see: [Certificate Authority](./ca) and the [public documentation](https://developer.hashicorp.com/consul/docs/connect/ca).

 ### Configuration Entries
 Configuration entries are the primary way to apply configuration or policies uniformly across the mesh.
-They are stored centrally on Consul's servers, and can be scoped to a service, namespace, a cluster, or a federation of datacenters.
+They are stored centrally on Consul's servers, and can be scoped to a service, namespace, admin partition, or a federation of datacenters.

 For additional details see: [Configuration Entries](./config-entries) and the [public documentation](https://developer.hashicorp.com/consul/docs/connect/config-entries).